ABOUT OGL

 WHO WE ARE

-Ocean Genome Legacy is a nonprofit, marine research organization and biological specimen repository dedicated to exploring and preserving the wealth of information contained in the DNA of marine organisms.
+The Ocean Genome Legacy Center of Northeastern University is a nonprofit marine research laboratory and biological specimen repository dedicated to exploring and preserving the wealth of information contained in the DNA of marine organisms and training the next generation of marine scientists.

 WHAT WE DO